MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-data-science-end-to-end-walkthrough.md

 ### Notes

 + The walkthrough is designed to introduce R developers to [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)], so R is used whever possible.
 This does not mean that R is necessarily the best tool for each task.
 In many cases, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] might provide better performance, particularly for tasks such as data aggregation and feature engineering.
 Such tasks can particularly benefit from new features in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)], such as memory optimized columnstore indexes.
 We'll point out possible optimizations along the way.
 + The walkthrough was originally developed for and tested on SQL Server 2016.
-However, screenshots and procedures have been updated to use the latest version of SQL Server Management Studio, which works with SQL Server vNext.
+However, screenshots and procedures have been updated to use the latest version of SQL Server Management Studio, which works with SQL Server 2017.

 ## Next Step
 [Lesson 1: Prepare the Data &#40;Data Science End-to-End Walkthrough&#41;](../../advanced-analytics/r-services/lesson-1-prepare-the-data-data-science-end-to-end-walkthrough.md)